hirosystems/stacks-subnets/docs/overview.md

 ## Features

-A subnet is designed to on and off-board Stacks assets, meaning users can move assets from the Stacks chain in and out of a subnet.
+A subnet is designed to temporarily hold Stacks assets.
+Users can deposit assets from the Stacks chain, take advantage of faster transactions and lower fees while on the subnet, and withdraw them when finished.
 While a user's assets are in a subnet, the asset is locked in the subnet contract on the Stacks chain, and representations of those assets are created—appearing in a user's Hiro Wallet—and handled by applications on the subnet.
-The benefit of these subnet applications is the higher throughput and faster block time relative to Stacks mainnet.

 > **_NOTE:_**
 >